amvitor-cm/tam-portfolio-frontend/README.md

 ## Security Note

 The main source code repository is private.
-This public repository contains a limited version with sensitive information (API keys, environment variables) removed for security purposes.
+This public repository contains a limited version with some information removed for security purposes.

 ## Build and Deployment